sarahdriscoll/sarahdriscoll.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Sarah Driscoll is a chemical engineering and climate studies undergraduate student who has a growth mindset to be the best she can be.
-She is passionate about engaging in research to improve the community around her and dedicated to learning to be a knowledgeable engineer."
+excerpt: "Sarah Driscoll is an undergraduate student studying chemical engineering and climate studies at Vanderbilt University.
+She is passionate about engaging in research to improve the community around her and is dedicated to her learning to be a knowledgeable engineer.
+Sarah is able and excited to learn about chemical engineering research as she pursues graduate school dreams!"
 feature_row:
   - image_path: assets/img/Vanderbilt1.jpg
     title: "Dedicated Student"